 This is a drug routinely used to control fungal infections.
 It has a different mechanism of action than mitotane.
 It inhibits cortisol production in dogs and humanoids by preventing enzyme pathways from functioning properly.
 Ketaconazole works for PD and AT Cushing’s.
 It is not as common to use as the previous 2 drugs.

 It needs to be given at a test dose initially to watch for anorexia or emesis.
 If tolerated well, a loading dose is given for 7-10 days.
 After an ACTH test to determine if the cortisol is in the normal range, the drug is given every 12 hours for the rest of the dogs life.
 This is a more expensive proposition than mitotane.
+We rarely if ever use it to treat Cushing’s.

-Surgery to remove both adrenal glands can also be used.
+Surgery to remove both adrenal glands can also be utilized.
 It is an involved endeavor performed at a specialized surgical hospital.
 Post operative complications are common, and these pets need lifetime prednisone replacement therapy.
 As a result, this treatment is not commonly utilized.

 Recurrence of the symptoms of PD Cushing’s after initiation of therapy might be an indication of a large pituitary tumor.
 MRI is recommended to identify this type of tumor.
 Radiation therapy is recommended to prevent further progression of symptoms.
 Unfortunately, there are very few specialty radiation centers that can perform this procedure.

 This form of Cushing’s is the easiest to treat since we are not giving a medication but taking one away.
 In most cases the elimination of exogenous cortisone will return your pet to normal function, although this might take several months.
 Some of the skin changes might take longer, and may not even return completely to normal.
-In some cases we use a decreasing dose of supplemental prednisone for several weeks to give the adrenal glands time to resume normal production of cortisol.
+In some cases we use a slowly decreasing dose of supplemental prednisone for several weeks to give the adrenal glands time to resume normal production of cortisol.

 Adrenal Tumor (AT)